appcelerator-archive/ti.gamekit/documentation/achievements.md

 Receives a dictionary with the following key:

-* NSError error: The encountered error.
+* string error: The encountered error.